Create sites

 Draw a polygon

-1. On the Maps tab, click Define areas and select Draw polygon.
+1. On the Maps tab, click Define areas, and select Draw polygon.

 The Draw polygon pane appears.

-2. Choose a drawing method.
+2. Choose a drawing method as follows:

 • Polygon—Draw a polygon with straight edges by placing points on the map.